SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 Total number of students and mentors: 23
 ```

-3. Using the variables you created in the previous steps, calculate the percentage of mentors and students in the group (percentages must be rounded to the nearest integer)

-You should then log this number to the console.
+3. Using the variables you created in the previous steps, calculate the percentage of mentors and students in the group.
+Round the percentages to the nearest integer.
+Log this number to the console.

 #### Expected result